What Is Air Receiver Tank: Full Guidelines

 While the standard rule works well for many applications, you will also want to consider other variables in determining your compressed air storage needs.
 Flow consistency has a large impact on storage requirements.

-- Facilities with very steady airflow, such as robotic facilities, typically don’t need as much stored air.
+• Facilities with very steady airflow, such as robotic facilities, typically don’t need as much stored air.
 That’s because they don’t have frequent high bursts of demand that rely on stored air.
 In this case, air storage can be reduced to 2 gallons per CFM of air compressor capacity.
 All storage should be wet storage in this case, as explained above.

-- Facilities with high variability in airflow and large peaks in demand may require larger volumes of stored air.
+• Facilities with high variability in airflow and large peaks in demand may require larger volumes of stored air.
 This extra capacity will ensure that the system will be able to keep up with periods of high demand.
-Testing to determine CFM at peak demand will be needed to calculate air storage requirements.
+Testing to determine CFM at peak demand will be needed to calculate storage requirements.

-The final consideration in determining compressed air storage requirements is the size of the pipework in the system.
+The final consideration in determining air storage requirements is the size of the pipework in the system.
 The pipes also store air for your compressed air system, and the larger the pipes, the more storage they provide.
-For systems with pipework of 2” or greater diameter, it may be worthwhile to consider that volume into the calculation.
+For systems with pipework of 2” or greater diameter, it may be worthwhile to consider that volume in the calculation.

 Can the Air Receiver Be Stored Outdoors?

 It also helps to reduce strain on your HVAC system in warm weather.
-The compressed air storage tank radiates heat as hot air from the compressor cools within the tank, raising temperatures in the compressor room.
+The storage tank radiates heat as hot air from the compressor cools within the tank, raising temperatures in the compressor room.
 Storing your tank outside avoids excess heat buildup in the compressor room and also helps the storage tank perform its secondary job as a heat exchanger more efficiently.

 However, outdoor storage only works in milder, non-freezing climates.
 Make sure your climate is suitable for outdoor placement of your compressed air tank.

-Climate Considerations for Air Receiver Tank Storage
+Climate Considerations for Air Receiver Storage

 Tips for Outdoor Storage of Air Receiver Tanks